in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 	<relativePath/> <!-- lookup parent from repository -->
 </parent>
 ```

-### Q :  Why do we configure Spring Snapshot and milestone repositories?
-If you are using Milestone or SNAPSHOT version you need this configuration
+If you are using Milestone (M1, M2, M3...) or SNAPSHOT version you need this configuration

 ```
 <repositories>